codeforeauclaire/vms/README.md

 7. https://cloud.digitalocean.com/settings/security >> Add the same public key (Confirm you have the same fingerprint in settings.json @ fingerprints)
 8. https://cloud.digitalocean.com/settings/api/tokens >> Generate New Token >> vms >> add to settings.json @ apitokens

 When done setting up all config, be sure you test all the Digital Ocean accounts.
 It's easiest to manually modify code to do this.
-Search code for 'TOKEN-AND-FINGERPRINT-TESTER'
+Search code for 'TOKEN-AND-FINGERPRINT-TESTER'.

+Alternatively or additionally you may contact Digital Ocean support to request an increase in the number of Droplets they allow on your account.
+They granted me up to 20 with no problem on one account.

 ## TODO